Before you install the device to a mast tube, verify visually that the view in the direction of the remote unit is unobstructed.

 Remaining connector slots on RAy unit has to be secured by plugs (including the original plugs in the flanges).
 Those must be fitted with O-rings and carefully tightened as well.
 Otherwise, the unit is not protected against moisture intake through connectors and can not guarantee unit functionality.

-Fig. 4.22: Bushing including short lengthening (for metallic Eth with longer connector or for non-OFA fibre optic cable)
+Fig. 4.17: Bushing including short lengthening (for metallic Eth with longer connector or for DC-RJ45 adapter or for non-OFA fibre optic cable)

 Put on the cable: the nut No.1, rubber sealing No.2, bushing No.3 and O-ring No.4.